25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

 /* This code example produces the following output:

-An element with Key = "txt" already exists.
+An element with Key = "txt" already exists
-For key = "rtf", value = wordpad.exe.
+For key = "rtf", value = wordpad.exe
-For key = "rtf", value = winword.exe.
+For key = "rtf", value = winword.exe
-Key = "tif" is not found.
+Key = "tif" is not found
-Key = "tif" is not found.
+Key = "tif" is not found
 Value added for key = "ht": hypertrm.exe

 Key = txt, Value = notepad.exe